 Commenting on the findings, Dimensions Campaigns Manager Sarah Walters in a statement said that despite the challenges occasioned by the virus, so many people in the UK continue to achieve remarkable things.

-“Our research highlights just how isolating the pandemic has been for people with learning disabilities and autism, with many worried that in the future they won’t have the same opportunities they had before.
+“Our research highlights just how isolating the pandemic has been for persons with learning disabilities and autism, with many worried that in the future they won’t have the same opportunities they had before.
 Yet, many remain hopeful our society will evolve to be more inclusive.
 We cannot let them down,” she said.

 “COVID-19 cannot be an excuse to sit back and do nothing.
-Our research should be a wake-up call – the pandemic needs to be a catalyst for change for us to do more to listen and to understand the lives of people with learning disabilities and autism.”
+Our research should be a wake-up call – the pandemic needs to be a catalyst for change for us to do more to listen and to understand the lives of persons with learning disabilities and autism.”

-The report indicates that many people with learning disabilities and autism have overcome major hurdles during the pandemic and made progress in various aspects of their lives.
+The report indicates that many persons with learning disabilities and autism have overcome major hurdles during the pandemic and made progress in various aspects of their lives.
 As such, 70 percent feel proud that they have learned to use online communication tools, stayed in touch with their families and friends, or helped others to feel better during the lockdown.